-Deputies: Man accused of kidnapping nine-year-old made repeated death threats to family members
+Deputies: Man accused of kidnapping 9-year-old made repeated death threats to family members

 Latest Weather Blog

-Deputies: Man accused of kidnapping nine-year-old made repeated death threats to family members
+Deputies: Man accused of kidnapping 9-year-old made repeated death threats to family members

 BATON ROUGE - On Tuesday, Oct.
 20 authorities released arrest documents that reveal exactly what happened in the hours leading up to the arrest of 41-year-old Kendrick Myles, a man accused of shooting and killing a two-year-old, shooting and injuring two adults, and kidnapping a nine-year-old, all in a span of 24 hours.